Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Taxonomy and survey

 \subsubsection{Data Transmission}

 Data transmission outlines how output data from parent (predecessor) tasks is delivered to child (successor) tasks.
-In the \textit{direct} (or \textit{peer-to-peer}) approach, data is transferred straight from the resource executing the predecessor task to the resource assigned to the successor task.
+In the \textit{direct} (or \textit{peer-to-peer}) approach, data is transferred straight from the resource executing the predecessor task to the resource assigned to the successor task \cite{12, 23}.
 This method requires synchronous communication, meaning the successor task must already be scheduled, and its resource allocation must be determined beforehand.
 A notable advantage of this approach is that data transfer time between tasks scheduled on the same resource becomes negligible.
 However, it may not be ideal for scheduling strategies that delay the execution of successor tasks.
-In contrast, the \textit{indirect} (or \textit{shared}) method involves the predecessor task storing its output data in shared storage, such as Amazon S3 or Amazon EFS.
+In contrast, the \textit{indirect} (or \textit{shared}) method involves the predecessor task storing its output data in shared storage \cite{13, 22}.
 The successor task can then retrieve this data asynchronously, enabling more flexibility in task scheduling.
-Researchers have utilized both direct \cite{12, 23} and indirect \cite{13, 22} methods in their studies.